 Once an addict is out on the streets by themselves, homelessness and addiction combine in a cycle of self-destructive behaviors.
-The struggle to support the addiction and to support everyday hygiene and housing needs can push many addicts to illegal activities like drug dealing or prostitution.
+The struggle to support the addiction and support everyday hygiene and housing needs can push many addicts to illegal activities like drug dealing or prostitution.

 Addiction and other forms of self-destruction can combine to be mutual enablers, including the process of getting money for drugs.
 Third-party sex markets, drug sales, or grifts become prevalent on the way to acquiring drugs.
 Similarly, addicts do not prioritize stability if it interferes with an addiction.

 While most people in these circumstances see homelessness as temporary, the damage is longer-lasting than they anticipate.
 More than half a million people are sleeping outside or in an emergency shelter on a given night, and this population does not make it to stability very often.
-A sad consideration is the longer they remain homeless, the more comfortable they become being homeless.
-The sooner you can offer them help the greater the chance they will accept it.
+A sad consideration is a longer they remain homeless, the more comfortable they become being homeless.
+The sooner you can offer them help, the greater the chance they will accept it.

 One of the toughest things to acknowledge is that if an addiction perpetuates initial homelessness, it will often be exacerbated by the side effects of living on the street.
 Thus, it is vital to get out in front of this problem as early as possible.

 How Mental Health and Substance Abuse Often Leads to Homelessness